CiscoDevNet/cisco-im-p-api-examples/README.md

 }
 ```

+4. If the contact you specified for your end user already exists in
+the end user's "buddy list" or "contacts" (or however your client
+refers to contacts), you won't need to use `addcontacts.py`.

-4. In case you don't already have contacts for your test user, edit
+In case you don't already have contacts for your test user, edit
 contacts.list to include the names of one or more contacts you want
 to add (or delete later) with `addcontacts.py` and `delcontacts.py`.

-Make sure your end user has the `CONTACT` you specified in
+Make sure one of these contacts is the `CONTACT` you specified in
 `enduser.json`.
-If you need to add that contact, you can list it
-here.

 For example: